krossmanzs/Learn-Android-Kotlin/documentation/App_Components/README.md

 * **[Content providers]()**: They handle data and database management issues.

 Each type serves a distinct purpose and has a distinct lifecycle that defines how the component is created and destroyed.
 The following sections describe the four types of app components.
+All of the component above can we put extra information using [Intent](Intent).

 More details at [Application Fundamentals](https://developer.android.com/guide/components/fundamentals)